-No extraordinary general meeting of the members was held during FY 2020-21.
+No extraordinary general meeting of the members was held during FY 2021-22.

+On 8th January 2022 the Company passed special resolution with requisite majority approving Increase of Authorised Share Capital, Subdivision of Equity Shares and Issue of Bonus Shares through postal ballot.
 On 15th April 2019 the Company passed special resolution with requisite majority approving migration of the Company from NSE SME platform to main board of National Stock Exchange of India Limited through postal ballot: